Bioconductor/BBS/README.md

 *prepare*, and *push*.

-The *update* script moves the build products into our external repository.
+The *update* script moves the build products into our internal repository.
 If a package has been updated, with an appropriate version bump, the older version is removed from the repository.